iosifache/MastersThesis/thesis/10 - Testing. Evaluation.md

 # Testing and Assesment

-This chapter will outline the functional testing and assessment of the OpenCRS modules described earlier.
+The forthcoming chapter will delineate the process of functional testing and evaluation of the OpenCRS modules that were previously explicated.

-A virtual machine running **Ubuntu 22.04** was utilized for the purposes of testing and assessment.
-The setup guide for each module was adhered to, thereby ensuring that all prerequisites, such as Python libraries, Docker, and built images, were satisfied.
+For testing and evaluation, a virtual machine was employed, which was configured to run Ubuntu 22.04.
+The guidelines for configuring each module were followed, thus guaranteeing the fulfillment of all requirements, including Python libraries, Docker, and built images.

-Although each module has the capability to function as a Python library, we have opted to utilize the **command line interface** of each module due to its superior appropriateness for manual testing.
-Upon integration of the modules into the OpenCRS, a Python library will be utilized under an orchestration module.
+Even though every module possesses the ability to operate as a Python library, we have chosen to employ the command line interface of each module owing to its superior suitability for manual testing.
+The integration of the modules into the OpenCRS will involve the utilization of a Python library within an orchestration module.

 ## Dataset Generation

-For the dataset module, we have built all three integrated test suites, which are identified in the OpenCRS context by a unique ID: `nist_juliet`, `nist_c_test_suite`, and `toy_test_suite`.
-For this specific task, the `built` command was used in conjunction with the `get` one, which queries the index of built executables.
+For the dataset module, we have constructed all three integrated test suites, which are identifiable in the OpenCRS context by a unique ID: `nist_juliet`, `nist_c_test_suite`, and `toy_test_suite`.
+The present task involved the utilization of the `built` command in combination with the `get` command, which serves to retrieve the index of the built executables.

 ```bash
 ➜ opencrs-dataset build --testsuite NIST_C_TEST_SUITE